What is the difference between molasses and treacle?

 Savoury sauces and cooking marinades are two core applications of molasses.

 As such, molasses is commonly used to thicken sauces, adding colour and depth of flavour to condiments such as BBQ and Worcestershire sauce.
 Its darkness also means it is often used as a natural food colourant.

 Treacle, on the other hand, is lighter, sweeter and slightly less viscous, meaning it is found more in sweeter food products, such as a rich fruit cake.
 In products such as this, the level of viscosity lends itself to mouthfeel and texture, creating a chewier texture alongside a sweet flavour.

 Treacle is best-suited to the production of baked goods such as fruit cakes, flapjacks and biscuits.

 Our increasingly globalised world means that recipes are now shared across continents more than ever before, resulting in confusion in measurements and food names.
 While a thicker, darker treacle can be used to replace molasses, replacing treacle with molasses is likely to leave a baked product with a texture too thick and flavour overpowered by a bittersweet flavour.

 While the two sugar products have many characteristics in common, treacle and molasses are subtly different and used in unique ways that put their individual properties to the best use.
 As treacle contains molasses but molasses cannot be substituted for treacle, it is easy to see where the confusion originates.

 Ragus has over 90 years’ experience manufacturing molasses and treacle.
-Contact us on +44 (0)1753 575353 or email@example.com to learn how we can help you select the best sugar product for your needs.
+To learn more about how we manufacture our pure sugars and syrups today, watch this video.
+To find out how we can help you select the best pure sugar product for your needs, contact our customer services team on +44 (0)1753 575353 or email@example.com.
 For more sugar news and Ragus updates, follow Ragus on LinkedIn.